Lucia's Blog: 2016-02-14

 • He is not omnipresent (all present) since he is restrained to a particular place.
 Though he is the god (ruler) of this world (II Cor.
 4:4), God will throw him into the "lake of fire" one day (Rev. 20:10).

 • He is not all-knowing (omniscient).
-In Job, he thought that all men forsake God sooner or later when they are faced with severe trials.
+In Job, he thought that all men forsake God sooner or later when faced with severe trials.
 Indeed, he was wrong and does not know everything!
 (Job 1:11; 2:5; James 5:11).

 In Colossians 1:16, we have further evidence for this conclusion: